Self-harm learning networks

 To develop a set of quality standards for the development of self-harm resources in Sussex.

-There will be a series of learning events for schools in West Sussex, East Sussex and Brighton and Hove and another series of events for parents and carers.
-Parent/carers can book a place here.
+There will be a series of learning events to help prevent self-harm in children and young people across West Sussex, East Sussex and Brighton and Hove

 Book my place